rallinator7/argocd-demo/README.md

       token: # your github token
     argo:
       baseRepo: # Base of the repo you want to deploy. ex) if your app is in an org, use the ssh string for the repo all the way up until you hit the repo name
-      fullRepo: # Repo that the demo app is in
+      manifestRepo: # Repo that the manifests are in
       adminPassword: # The Password for the Argo UI
       publicKey: # Leave Blank
       privateKey: # Leave Blank